 Control of Hazardous energy is the purpose of the Lockout- Tagout Policy.
 This policy establishes the requirements for isolation of both kinetic and potential electrical, chemical, thermal, hydraulic and pneumatic and gravitational energy prior to equipment repair, adjustment or removal.
-The Lockout -Tagout electrical safety policy is part of your overall Safety Program.
-If you do not understand this policy, it is your responsibly to ask your supervisor to have this policy explained to you.
+The Lockout -Tagout Electrical Safety Policy is part of your overall safety program.
+If you do not understand this policy, it's your responsibly to ask your supervisor to have this policy explained to you.

 Reference: OSHA Standard 29 CFR 1910.
 147, the control of hazardous energy.
 Definitions

-Authorized (Qualified) Employees are the only ones certified to lock and tagout equipment or machinery.
+Authorized (Qualified) Employees are the only ones certified to lock and tag-out equipment or machinery.
 Whether an employee is considered to be qualified will depend upon various circumstances in the workplace.
 It is likely for an individual to be considered "qualified" with regard to certain equipment in the workplace, but "unqualified" as to other equipment.

-An employee who is undergoing on-the-job training and who, in the course of such training, has demonstrated an ability to perform duties safely at his or her level of training and who is under the direct supervision of a qualified person, is considered to be "gualified" for the performance is considered to be "qualified" for the performance of those duties.
+An employee who is undergoing on-the-job training and in the course of such training, has demonstrated an ability to perform duties safely at his or her level of training and who is under the direct supervision of a qualified person, is considered to be "qualified" for the performance of those duties.